Risk Mitigation and Resilience

 Defines a single concept clearly

-Explains its relevance to long term planning
+Explains its relevance to long-term planning

 Provides context without recommending specific actions

-Our Perspective on Risk Protection and Resilience
+Our Perspective on Risk Mitigation and Resilience

-We believe strong plans are not built on optimism alone.
+Strong plans are not built on optimism alone.

-Resilient planning acknowledges uncertainty and prepares for it without becoming reactive or fearful.
+Durable planning acknowledges uncertainty and prepares for it without becoming reactive or fearful.
+Limiting the impact of disruption preserves forward momentum.
+Resilience preserves the ability to adapt.

-This section will continue to expand as a long term reference for understanding how preparation and adaptability shape financial outcomes across decades.
+Together, they support confidence, continuity, and choice over time.
+This section will continue to expand as a long-term reference for understanding how preparation and adaptability shape financial outcomes across decades.